Erickramirez/SDCND-P4-Advanced-Lane-Finding/README.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use color mask and sobel filters to create a thresholded binary image.
 * Detect lane pixels and fit to find the lane boundary.
 There are two algoritms to perform this task:
 i.	fit_polinomial_sliding_windows and ii.	fit_polinomial_based_on_lines
 * Determine the curvature of the lane and vehicle position with respect to center.